 \The Department of State designates accrediting entities to perform accreditation functions including accrediting and approving agencies and persons, monitoring and overseeing ASP compliance with the accreditation regulations, investigating complaints received about ASP conduct, reporting on substantiated complaints, and taking adverse action against agencies that are no longer in substantial compliance with the regulations.
 Substantial compliance is defined in the Substantial Compliance System document, which is available at the following link: Substantial Compliance System.

-The Department of State designated the Council on Accreditation and the Intercountry Adoption Accreditation and Maintenance Entity to be accrediting entities in2010 and 2017 respectively.
+The Department of State designated the Intercountry Adoption Accreditation and Maintenance Entity to be the accrediting entity in 2017.

 The Department of State monitors the designated accrediting entities to ensure that they perform their functions in compliance with the Convention, the IAA, the UAA, and the implementing regulations of the IAA and UAA, other applicable laws, and with its written agreement with the Department.